ykotseruba/attention_and_driving/README.md

 ## Contribute to this project

-If you would like to provide corrections or suggest missing papers, please post an issue on this github.
+If you would like to provide corrections or suggest papers to add, please post an issue on this github.

 ## Cite